nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 * Failed Ping

 If you don't have access to the internet, your ping to an outside IP will fail.
 It is possible that you can connect to a wireless network, but have no access to the internet, so you'd see a connection when you request device status, but have a failed ping.
-This indicates a problem or restriction with the router or the access point, not a problem with the CHIP.
+This indicates a problem or restriction with the router or the access point.

 A failed ping looks something like: